 Poor negotiations can lead to tens of thousands of dollars in lost revenue and missed opportunities.
 Negotiation skills are crucial in order to obtain the best deal and maximize your profits.

 If you aren’t a practiced negotiator, you could risk losing a great deal of money.
-So, it’s beneficial to either learn how to negotiate or, more preferably, work with a real estate agent who’s good at negotiating.
+So, it’s beneficial to either learn how to negotiate or, more preferably, work with a local real estate agent who’s good at negotiating.

 Know How to Determine Market Value